vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/azure_key_vault_logging_for_keyvault_enabled/README.md

     python3 -m pytest test
 ```
 ## Deployment
-Provision a Virtual Machine Create an Azure Virtual Machine instance to use for the worker.
+Provision an instance by creating an Azure Virtual Machine to use for the worker.
 The minimum required specifications are 128 MB memory and 1/2 Core CPU.
-Setup Docker Install Docker on the newly provisioned Azure Virtual Machine instance.
-You can refer to the [docs here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html) for more information.
+Setup Docker on newly provisioned Azure Virtual Machine instance.You can refer to the [docs here](https://docs.microsoft.com/en-us/previous-versions/azure/virtual-machines/linux/docker-compose-quickstart) for more information.
-Deploy the worker image SSH into the Azure Virtual Machine instance and run the command below to deploy the worker image:
+Deploy the worker docker image by SSH into the Azure Virtual Machine instance and run the following commands:
   ```shell script
   docker run --rm -it --name {worker_name}\
   -e VSS_CLIENT_ID={ENTER CLIENT ID}\